thelabcat/rumble-api-wrapper-py/README.md

 ```
 from cocorum import RumbleAPI
+from cocorum.localvars import *

 api = RumbleAPI(API_URL, refresh_rate = 10)

 print(api.username)
 print(api.latest_follower)

 if api.latest_subscriber:
     print(api.latest_subscriber, "subscribed for $" + str(api.latest_subscriber.amount_dollars))

+#RumbleLivestream objects returned by RumbleAPI properties are deep: When queried, they will pull new information via their parent RumbleAPI object.
 livestream = api.latest_livestream #None if there is no stream running

 if livestream:
+    if livestream.visibility != STREAM_VIS_PUBLIC:
+        print("Stream is not public.")
     message = livestream.chat.latest_message #None if there are no messages yet
     if message:
         print(message.username, "said", message)